Honolulu County, Hawaii: Rail

-After early delays and postponed dates from not receiving a final approval from then-Governor Linda Lingle to issues involving burial sites, a ground-breaking ceremony to signal the beginning of construction was held on February 22, 2011.
-Despite the go-ahead, there were still other legal hurdles as the argument over burial sites continued to be a major issue that lead to court order in 2012 to have construction temporary halted.
-The project itself was once again a political issue in the 2012 mayoral race with former governor Ben Cayetano entering the race in the hopes of killing the project altogether, while then-mayor Carlisle and his predecessor Caldwell both wanted the project to continue.
-This would result in Carlisle coming in third in the August 2012 primary and leading to a run-off between Cayetano and Caldwell in the November 2012 general election, with Caldwell defeating Cayetano with the support of groups and the public who wanted the rail project to continue.
-In December 2012, a court order allowed the rail project to resume in all but the one of the two phases so more burial sites could be uncovered.
+Skyline is a light metro line in the city and county of Honolulu.
+The first 10.8 mi phase of the line between East Kapolei (on the ʻEwa Plain) and Aloha Stadium, opened on June 30, 2023.
+The second phase, connecting to Pearl Harbor and Daniel K. Inouye International Airport before reaching Middle Street, is anticipated to open in the summer of 2025.
+The final phase, continuing the line across urban Honolulu to Downtown, is due to open in 2031.

+Skyline was planned, designed, and constructed by the Honolulu Authority for Rapid Transportation (HART), a semi-autonomous agency of the city-county government.
+The line is operated in contract with Hitachi Rail, who also built the railcars used on the service.

 Education

 Colleges and universities

-Colleges and universities in Honolulu County include The University of Hawaiʻi System, consisting of University of Hawaiʻi at Mānoa, Honolulu Community College and Kapiolani Community College in the Honolulu CDP, Leeward Community College in Pearl City, University of Hawaiʻi – West Oʻahu in Kapolei, and Windward Community College in Kaneohe.
-University of Hawaiʻi at Mānoa houses the main offices of the University of Hawaiʻi System.
-New Hope Christian College The private institutions serving the county include Chaminade University, Hawaii Pacific University, and Remington College (Honolulu Campus) in the Honolulu CDP and Brigham Young University–Hawaii in Laie CDP.
+Public institutions in Honolulu County are operated by the University of Hawaiʻi System, which consists of University of Hawaiʻi at Mānoa, Honolulu Community College and Kapiʻolani Community College in the Honolulu CDP; Leeward Community College in Pearl City; University of Hawaiʻi at West Oʻahu in Kapolei; and Windward Community College in Kaneohe.
+The University of Hawaiʻi at Mānoa houses the system's main offices.

+Private institutions serving the county include Chaminade University and Hawaii Pacific University in the Honolulu CDP and Brigham Young University–Hawaii in Laie CDP.

 Primary and secondary schools

-Hawaii Department of Education operates public schools in Honolulu County.
+The Hawaii Department of Education operates public schools and charter schools in Honolulu County.

+Private schools

+Honolulu County has one of the highest rates of private school enrollment in the United States.
+Private schools in Honolulu County include Kamehameha Schools–Kapālama, Punahou School, ʻIolani School, Mid-Pacific Institute, Le Jardin Academy, and Island Pacific Academy.
+Private religiously affiliated schools include Maryknoll School, St. Louis School, Hawaii Baptist Academy, Hanalani Schools, Damien Memorial School, Sacred Hearts Academy, and Pacific Buddhist Academy.

 Public libraries

-Hawaii State Public Library System operates public libraries.
-The Hawaii State Library in the Honolulu CDP serves as the main library of the system, while the Library for the Blind and Physically Handicapped, also in the CDP, serves disabled and blind people.
-In addition the system operates 22 branch libraries throughout the county.
+The Hawaii State Public Library System operates public libraries.
+The Hawaii State Library in the Honolulu CDP serves as the main library of the system, while the Library for the Blind and Print Disabled, also in the CDP, serves disabled and blind people.
+The system operates 22 branch libraries throughout the county.

 Arts and culture

 Performing arts

-Established in 1900, the Honolulu Symphony is the oldest US symphony orchestra west of the Rocky Mountains.
-Other classical music ensembles include the Hawaii Opera Theatre.
+Established in 1900, the Hawaii Symphony Orchestra is the oldest US symphony orchestra west of the Rocky Mountains.
+The Royal Hawaiian Band is even older, established in 1836 by King Kamehameha III and holds the distinction of being the only full-time municipal band in the United States, as well as the only one with a royal legacy.
+Other ensembles include the Hawaii Opera Theatre.
 Honolulu is also a center for Hawaiian music.
 The main music venues include the Neal Blaisdell Center Concert Hall, the Waikiki Shell, and the Hawaii Theatre.

-Honolulu also includes several venues for live theater, including the Diamond Head Theatre.
+Honolulu also includes several venues for live theater, including Diamond Head Theatre.